 SEP.
-A Simplified Employee Pension is a defined contribution plan that provides benefits similar to those of a profit-sharing plan.
-But you can establish a SEP in 2021 and still make deductible 2020 contributions as late as the due date of your 2020 income tax return, including extensions.
+A Simplified Employee Pension is a defined contribution plan that provides benefits similar to those of a profit-sharing plan, but a SEP is easier to administer.
 (See Chart 4 for contribution limits.)

 Defined benefit plan.
 This plan sets a future pension benefit and then actuarially calculates the contributions needed to attain that benefit.
-The maximum compensation for benefit purposes for 2020 is generally \$230,000 or 100% of average earned income for the highest three consecutive years, if less.
-Because it's actuarially driven, the 2020 contribution needed to attain the future benefit may exceed the maximum contributions allowed by other plans, depending on your age and the desired benefit.
+The maximum compensation for benefit purposes for 2023 is generally \$265,000 or 100% of average earned income for the highest three consecutive years, if less.
+Because it's actuarially driven, the 2023 contribution needed to attain the future benefit may exceed the maximum contributions allowed by other plans, depending on your age and the desired benefit.
+Warning: Employer contributions generally are mandatory.